 The ETL testing is highly required to maintain an excellent confidence level among end-users in the data stored in the data warehouse.
 As ETL process has some tests, it needs different types of ETL testing procedures, such as accuracy testing, data validation testing, completeness testing, metadata testing, software testing, reference testing, syntax testing, interface testing, and performance testing

-Best ETL Testing Interview Questions And Answers
+Most Frequently Asked ETL Testing Interview Questions

 An ETL testing includes: